 In the end, the Missouri River, Fort Scott & Gulf Railroad would lose the building race.
-As the project was ongoing the railroad was granted the right to construct a north-south railroad through Indian Territory provided it was the first to reach the Kansas-Oklahoma state line in Neosho River Valley.
-However, when Baxter Springs on the Spring River, a tributary of the Neosho, offered the Missouri River, Fort Scott & Gulf Railroad $150,000.00 to enter that city, the railroad accepted, but the change cost railroad the race, enabling the Missouri, Kansas & Texas Railroad to reach the Oklahoma line, win the race, and be given the rights to built its line through Oklahoma, and eventually through Texas to the gulf.
+As the project was ongoing, the railroad was granted the right to construct a north-south railroad through Indian Territory, provided it was the first to reach the Kansas-Oklahoma state line in Neosho River Valley.
+However, when Baxter Springs on the Spring River, a tributary of the Neosho, offered the Missouri River, Fort Scott & Gulf Railroad $150,000.00 to enter that city, the railroad accepted.
+But, the change cost the railroad the race, enabling the Missouri, Kansas & Texas Railroad to reach the Oklahoma line, win the race, and be given the rights to build its line through Oklahoma, and eventually through Texas to the gulf.

 The total cost to build the line was more than five million dollars.